FDSN/StationXML/docs/level-response.rst

    .. container:: description

-      Imaginary part of the pole or zero.
+      Imaginary part of the complex number.

       Representation of floating-point numbers without unit.